krenalis/krenalis/doc/src/getting-started.md

 - PostgreSQL 13 or higher
 - Linux, Unix, OSX or Windows
-- A data warehouse (currently only PostgreSQL)
+- A data warehouse (Snowflake or PostgreSQL)

 Various installation methods may then require additional requirements depending on the level of customization required, specified in the sections below.